thezw27/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 # ROS Survey
+The structure of ROS is Publisher-Subscriber relationship among different nodes.
+The goal for this trial is to create python turtle node with service and subscriber, a python node as client publishing turtle actions, along with a given webcam image publisher to control the on screen turtle based on different color the webcam sees.

-The structure of ROS is a little different from Robot Raconteur.
-It has the Publisher-Subscriber relationship between different nodes. **Please time yourself for each Checkpoint.**
+**Please time yourself for each Checkpoint.**
 ## ROS Resources:
 * rospy: http://wiki.ros.org/rospy
 * Catkin workspace: http://wiki.ros.org/catkin/workspaces